nikerla/vc-content/pages/glossary/e-procurement-software.md

     <p class="text">It’s a cost-effective e procurement software system that helps streamline purchasing processes eliminating unessential paperwork, providing better control over spending and saving time and resources for your team.</p>
     {% include 'vc-b2b_b2c-banner' %}
     <div class="section-title">Transform your team’s spending practice</div>
     <p class="text">Track spending along with costs and warranty information.
-Encourage everyone to spend smarter and save on everyday operating costs by using the Virto Commerce’s eprocurement software to track inventory items, service and expiration deadlines, stock and more.</p>
+Encourage everyone to spend smarter and save on everyday operating costs by using the Virto Commerce’s e
+        procurement software to track inventory items, service and expiration deadlines, stock and more.</p>
     <p class="text">Virto Commerce e procurement software system helps stick to the budget, eliminates unwanted spending and really improves savings by enabling buyers, CFOs, CEOs and purchasing management to enforce pre-purchase approvals on a consistent basis and providing them with maximum visibility.</p>
     <p class="text">Offering both SaaS and On-Premise Purchasing Software Solutions our e procurement platform is the best way to automation of purchasing processes and control of spending.</p>
     <p class="text">Virto Commerce is an e procurement solution your teams will actually enjoy using!
 The result is you being able to keep better track of costs, a more eager user adoption within your organization, and better informed financial decisions.</p>